-Do YOU EVER find yourself saying, "I really messed up!
+Do you ever find yourself saying, "I really messed up!
 I blew it!
 What a missed opportunity!"
 Those negative emotions plant themselves in our brains and nag at us constantly, especially at this time of year.

-We've just finished observing Pesach and rediscovering that we are a Godly People.
+We have finished observing another Pesach and rediscovering that we are a Godly people.
 We realized that we're not really enslaved to our lusts and deficiencies, and that we can achieve true freedom from everything that weighs us down.
 In order to actualize these revelations, God gave us a 49-day period during which, by counting each day and taking advantage of its special spiritual potential, we receive the necessary "soul correction."
 We rise one level each day, moving from the 49th level of impurity to the 49th level of holiness and beyond.